Nietzscheanism

 Hamilton suggests that they may do this by employing double-think - actually believing themselves to be whatever the females desire them to be - while not necessarily acting according to those beliefs.

-If Hamilton is right about all this then it seems possible that Nietzscheanism will never become very widespread - because too many people will spend too much time pretending not to be Nietzschean - in order to better pursue their own selfish goals.
+If Hamilton is right about all this then it seems possible that Nietzscheanism will never become very widespread - because too many people will spend too much time pretending not to be Nietzscheans - in order to better pursue their own selfish goals.

 Economics